mdbdev/learn-mdb-dev/_react-native/projects/capstone-part-b.md

 ### Requirement 2: Use a Shared Codebase

 The advantage of using React to build both websites and apps is that you can have one shared codebase between your platforms.
 This means that you can use the same codebase to build both websites and apps.

+### Requirement 3: Build a Showcase Website

+Having a showcase website that illustrates your product's functionality is a great way to get people to try your product.
+You can use this website to show off your product to potential users and incorporate information about where you see your product going.

+---

 Congratulations on completing the final project and the training program!
 Over the past few weeks, you have learned: